Ovia North-East

 Ovia North-East is a Local Government Area of Edo State, Nigeria.
 Its headquarters are in the town of Okada.
+The local government area is one of the two in Edo state named after the Ovia or Osse river which passes through its territory, the other being Ovia South-West.

 It had an area of 2,301 km^{2} and a population of 153,849 at the 2006 census.
 The major communities in the LGA are Okada, Uhen, Utese, Okokhuo, Uhiere, Isiuwa, Ekiadolor, Oluku, Iguoshodin, Utoka, Oghede, Egbeta, Ora, and Ogbese.

-The major university in Ovia North-East is Igbinedion University,Okada.
+The major university in Ovia North-East is Igbinedion University, Okada.
 There are 174 secondary schools in Ovia North-East.

 Saw milling is a prominent economic activity in Ovia North-East.

 The postal code of the area is 302.

 Okada is a town in Ovia North-East.
 Ovia North-East has 13 electoral wards.
 Agho-Ozomu is a community in Oghede ward and the 17th polling unit in the INEC 2021 database.

 Educational institutions in Ovia North-east

 University of Benin, Benin city: University of Benin is a federal university located in Ovia North-East local government area of Edo State, Nigeria.

 Igbinedion University, Okada: Igbinedion University is the first private university in Edo state and it is located at Ovia North-East local government area of Edo State, Nigeria.